WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_13.md

 In the whole land, declares the LORD, two thirds shall be cut off and perish, and one third shall be left alive.

 ###### 9
 And I will put this third into the fire, and refine them as one refines silver, and test them as gold is tested.
 They will call upon my name, and I will answer them.
-I will say, 'They are my people'; and they will say, 'The LORD is my God.'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will say, 'They are my people'; and they will say, 'The LORD is my God.'"

 ***